-HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 31:1284 (June 2005), amended LR 34:608 (April 2008), LR 35:1098 (June 2009).
+HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary

+Education, LR 31:1284 (June 2005), amended LR 34:608

+(April 2008), LR 35:1098 (June 2009).

-Due Process for Expulsions:
+§1311.
+Due Process for Expulsions

-- A. A recommendation for expulsion is made by the principal or Dean of Students. - B. A hearing is conducted by the Executive Director or someone designated by the Executive Director. - C. A determination of whether to expel the student is made by the superintendent or his designee. - D. The principal and teacher as well as the student may be represented by someone of their choice at this hearing. - E. Until the hearing takes place, the student shall remain on suspension. - F. The parent or guardian of the student may, within five days after the decision to expel the student has been rendered, request the DWCS Board to review the findings of the superintendent or his designee.
-Otherwise, the decision of the Executive Director shall be final. - G. The board, in reviewing the case, may affirm, modify, or reverse the action previously taken. - H. If the board upholds the decision of the superintendent, the parent or guardian of the student may, within 10 days, appeal to the district court for the parish in which the student's school is located.
+- A. A recommendation for expulsion is made by the executive director. - B. A hearing is conducted by the executive director of the LEA or someone designated by the executive director. - C. A determination of whether to expel the student is made by the executive director or his designee. - D. The dean of students, supervisor(s), and teacher as well as the student may be represented by someone of their choice at this hearing. - E. Until the hearing takes place, the student will remain on suspension. - F. The parent or guardian of the student may, within five days after the decision to expel the student has been rendered, request the local educational governing authority to review the findings of the executive director or his designee.
+Otherwise, the decision of the superintendent shall be final. - G. The board, in reviewing the case, may affirm, modify, or reverse the action. - H. If the board upholds the decision of the superintendent, the parent or guardian of the student may, within 10 days, appeal to the district court for the parish in which the student's school is located.
 The court may reverse the ruling of the board.